May 30, 2004: The day Gustavo Kuerten upset world No 1 Roger Federer at Roland-Garros

 What happened on that day?

-On this day, May 30, 2004, former Roland-Garros champion Gustavo Kuerten, now ranked No 30, upended world No 1 Roger Federer in the third round of the French Open, 6-4, 6-4, 6-4.
-This was a big surprise as Kuerten had not performed at such a level for quite a while and Federer was almost undefeated in 2004.
+On this day, May 30, 2004, former Roland-Garros champion Gustavo Kuerten, now ranked No 30 in the world, upended world No 1 Roger Federer in the third round at Roland-Garros, 6-4, 6-4, 6-4.
+This was a big surprise as Kuerten had not performed at such a level for quite some time and Federer had been almost undefeated in 2004.
 It was the last remarkable performance ever achieved by “Guga”.
-As for Federer, this loss ended his chances of winning the Grand Slam, as he won the other three majors.
+As for Federer, this loss was significant as he had won the other three Majors in 2004.

-Gustavo Kuerten, born in 1976, had made himself famous in 1997, when, ranked No 66 and unknown to the general public, he claimed the title in Roland-Garros, defeating the three most recent champions on his way (Thomas Muster, Yevgeny Kafelnikov and in the final, Sergi Bruguera, 6-3, 6-4, 6-2).
-Not only was it his career first title, but it was also his first final on the tour.
-His game, relying on a great first serve and a brilliant one-handed topspin backhand, added to great drop shots, made him a natural clay-court player.
+Gustavo Kuerten, born in 1976, had made himself famous in 1997, when, ranked No 66 and unknown to the general public, he claimed the title in Roland-Garros, defeating the three most recent champions on his way (Thomas Muster, Yevgeny Kafelnikov, and in the final, Sergi Bruguera, 6-3, 6-4, 6-2).
+Not only was it his first career title, but it was also his first final on the tour.
+His game, relying on a great first serve and a brilliant one-handed topspin backhand, coupled with great drop shots, made him a natural clay-court player.
 He added two more Roland-Garros crowns to his list of achievements, defeating Magnus Norman in 2000 and Alex Corretja in 2001, becoming the first man since Mats Wilander in 1988 to win it more than twice.
-In 2000, his peak year, after an amazing triumph at the Masters Cup, where he defeated both Andre Agassi and Pete Sampras on fast indoor courts, he finished the year as world No 1, edging Marat Safin.
+In 2000, his peak year, after an amazing triumph at the Masters Cup, where he defeated both Andre Agassi and Pete Sampras on fast indoor courts, Guga finished the year as world No 1, edging Marat Safin.